Table of Contents

 However, the sperms have to undergo a final maturation.
 After ejaculation a so-called conditioning or capacitation takes place, which takes roughly seven hours.
 During this process, the membrane components change, but not the sperm’s morphology.
 Mostly, this happens in the fallopian tube and is essential for fertilization, as the acrosome reaction cannot be performed without the conditioning of the sperms.

-A typical example for meiotic nondisjunction is trisomy 21 or Down syndrome.
-In this case, three chromosomes 21 are present and it only rarely occurs via translocation.
-The clinical picture is mainly shaped by the characteristic face, hyposomia, and the Simian crease.
-Patients with trisomies 13 and 18 are also capable of surviving.
-These chromosomal abornmalities can be caused by nondisjunction.
+A typical example for meiotic non-disjunction is trisomy 21 or Down syndrome.
+In this case, all or part of a third copy three chromosomes 21 are present and it only rarely occurs via translocation.
+The clinical picture is mainly shaped by the characteristic face and the Simian crease.
+Patients with trisomy 13 and 18 are also capable of surviving.
+These chromosomal abornmalities can be caused by non-disjunction.

 While the mentioned trisomies are characterized by a numeric aberration of the autosomes, there are syndromes with a numeric aberration of the gonosomes.
 The Turner syndrome with a 45, X0 set of chromosomes and the Klinefelter syndrome with at least 47, XXY are two of these aberrations.